When doing business with a Chinese company, a China tax registration certificate may be included in the paperwork exchanged by the Chinese party.

 The certificate is issued to Mainland Chinese companies through their local tax authority under one of the systems at provincial/municipal/county/below levels.

-As explained in this article, the authorities under the state system are called the Offices of SAT (State Administration of Taxation) and administered by State Administration of Taxation directly, while others are called Local Taxation Bureaus which are under the administration of both related tax departments and local governments.
+The authorities under the state system are called the Offices of SAT (State Administration of Taxation) and administered by State Administration of Taxation directly, while others are called Local Taxation Bureaus which are under the administration of both related tax departments and local governments.

 They usually operate separately and companies only need to choose one for their tax registration certificate.
 If a company’s tax collection scopes involves both systems, stamps of authorities in both systems will be shown on this one certificate.